fbpx

 • Peregrine Falcons are the fastest animals on earth and are formidable hunters, capable of diving at breakneck speeds of over 300km/h before striking down their unsuspecting prey.
 They feed mostly on small to medium-sized birds, especially pigeons.

 • Pairs mate for life, and will lay a clutch of up to four eggs each season.
 In the early nestling stages, the male will bring all the food to the nest for the female to feed to their young.
-Both adults will hunt for their chicks until they’re old enough to fledge (typically around 40 days after hatching), and will teach them how to hunt.
+Both adults will hunt for their chicks until they’re old enough to fledge, or fly for the first time (typically around 40 days after hatching).

-• As Peregrine Falcons are fiercely territorial, parents will drive their fledglings away from home to establish their own territories once they make their first kill.
+• Once the young falcons have fledged, they will remain with their parents for a few months, who will teach them how to hunt and survive on their own.
+However, as Peregrine Falcons are fiercely territorial, parents will drive their fledglings away from home to establish their own territories once they make their first kill.